Healthdirect Free Australian health advice you can count on.

 • Some medicines used for diabetes need to be injected.

-• Delivery devices for injectable diabetes medicinesinclude pens, pumps, jets and syringes.
+• Delivery devices for injectable diabetes medicines include pens, pumps, jets and syringes.

-Many people with diabetes also need medicines to help them manage their blood sugar levels.
+If you have diabetes, you may need medicines to help manage your blood sugar levels.
 There are many different medicines available.
-Some medicines come in tablet form, while others need to be injected.

 What is insulin?